-The Company has an operating lease for laboratory and office facilities in Bothell, Washington that expires in August 2027.
-The initial term of the lease is seven years and the Company has an option to extend the lease for an additional five years that it is not reasonably certain to exercise.
-As of September 30, 2020, the remaining lease term for the Company's operating lease was 6.9 years.
-The Company discounted future operating lease payments using an incremental borrowing rate of 8.2%.
+The Company has operating leases for laboratory and office facilities in Bothell, Washington that expire in August 2027.
+The initial terms of the leases range from 6.5 to 7 years and the Company has options to extend the leases for an additional five years that it is not reasonably certain to exercise.
 Additionally, the Company has a lease agreement for laboratory and office facilities at the University of Washington in Seattle, Washington with an initial term of 12 months for which the Company recognizes expense on a straight-line basis within operating expenses.
-As of September 30, 2020, the Company was not party to any finance leases.
+As of March 31, 2021, the Company was not party to any finance leases.